(2+1)D quantum electrodynamics at finite density on a quantum computer: VQE Protocol

 \subsection{Quantum Circuit Ansatz}

 The variational ansatz comprises three components: (i) fermion state encoding, (ii) gauge link representation, and (iii) entangling gates ensuring the matter-gauge coupling.
 The schematic structure is shown in \cref{fig:CircuitStructure}.
-Due to limitations on the available hardware, this work focuses on a $2\times2$ system with open boundary conditions (OBC).
-This means that three out of four links can be fixed by Gauss's law and a total of eight fermions are present.
-However, the ansatz can be extended to larger systems or periodic boundary conditions (PBC) as well.
+Due to limitations on the available hardware, this work focuses on a $2\times2$ system with OBC.
+As discussed above, this means that three out of four links can be fixed by Gauss's law and a total of eight fermions are present.
+However, the ansatz can be extended to larger systems or PBC as well.

 The mapping of the lattice to a string of qubits can be performed as indicated by \cref{fig:LatticeDrawing}.
 By applying Jordan-Wigner mapping \cite{Jordan1928, Verstraete_2005} the fermionic degrees of freedom can be mapped to qubits using the ordering indicated by the arrows.
 Each lattice site includes two flavors of fermions and thus is mapped to two qubits.
 Therefore, the simulated lattice is effectively of double the width of the physical lattice.